 Miss Boyde – who was born in about 1868 and lived at nearby Kilglass – and Rev. Stoney would run the school together for almost 30 years, during which time some changes were made, but this also covered a very turbulent period in Irish history.
 In his early years at Tashinny Rev. Stoney involved himself in political organising against the second Home Rule Bill.
 He is known to have set up a parish branch of the Irish Unionist Association in 1893, and it seems that his use of the school building for political meetings earned him a reprimand from the National Board of Education.
 In correspondence in July of that year, Rev. Stoney argued that the National School in Ardagh hosted similar meetings, but he was told that this was not the case and that the rules of the Board expressly prohibited political meetings being held in National School buildings.

 The lack of facilities continued to be a problem in the 1890s, and reports submitted in 1893 and 1894 again highlighted the need for out-offices at the school and the lack of funds to build them.
-Because of the status of the school, the Commissioners of National Education were unable to contribute a grant for the work, but it seems the out-offices were finally constructed by order of Rev. Noble in about 1895.
+Because of the status of the school, the Commissioners of National Education were unable to contribute a grant for the work, but it seems the out-offices were finally constructed by order of Rev. Stoney in about 1895.
 In April 1898 the average attendance of pupils was recorded as 32.8, falling short of the 35 average required for a 1st class teacher’s salary for Miss Boyde.
 In January 1900 an application was made to the Board of Works for a loan to build a teacher’s residence.
 Later that year there seem to be vague references to the schoolhouse being damaged by fire, but an application for a grant for repairs was turned down in December.
 In 1901 a loan of £200 for building the teacher’s residence was approved, the application stating that Miss Boyde was willing to pay rent to off-set the debt.
 This, presumably, accounts for the hall door and two adjoining private rooms added on to the original schoolhouse (the kitchen and bathroom linking the two areas may have been added later).

 From July 1909 Tashinny had the benefit of a Junior Assistant Mistress (J.A.M.) working alongside the principal.
 J.A.M.s were first introduced to the National School system in about 1904, and a school required an average daily attendance of between 35 and 50 pupils to qualify.
 Average daily attendance at Tashinny for 1908-1909 was officially recorded at 36 to 38 pupils.
 The mistress (there was no male equivalent role) needed only a ‘good primary school education’, although they were subject to examination and approval by National Board inspectors.
 The first J.A.M. at Tashinny was Miss Emily Maud Moxham, and the report of her appointment was accompanied by copies of her birth and baptism certificates as proof that she had reached the requisite age of 18 (which she had in May).
 Like her many siblings, Emily had received her ‘good primary school education’ at the Presbyterian-managed National School at Carrickboy, even though Tashinny was the family’s parish school; her sisters Margaret and Edie recalled in the 1980s that Tashinny had a poor academic reputation at the turn of the century.
 An initial J.A.M. report found Miss Moxham “good” at reading, writing, needlework, vocal music and general fitness for the position, “fair” at object lessons and arithmetic, and “middling” at hand & eye training and kindergarten.
 She was more formally examined in October 1909 and adjudged “bodily and mentally sound” for the role.
 Miss Boyde was now in receipt of a salary of £68 per annum (or £16 per quarter), and Miss Moxham £24 per annum.